Dyresty/LLMs/README.md

 - The network dreams the text and mimics them, hallucinates the ids, numbers and so on...
 Mimics the parent dataset
 - It comes up with something from what it knows, but does not copy fully the training set.
 It dreams the information, but we can never tell if it is a hallucinated answer or a correct answer.

+- The dreams and hallucinations do not get fixed with finetuning.
+Finetuning just "directs" the dreams into "helpful assistant dreams".
+Always be careful with what LLMs tell you, especially if they are telling you something from memory alone.
+That said, similar to a human, if the LLM used browsing or retrieval and the answer made its way into the "working memory" of its context window, you can trust the LLM a bit more to process that information into the final answer.
+But TLDR right now, do not trust what LLMs say or do.
+For example, in the tools section, I'd always recommend double-checking the math/code the LLM did.
+- How does the LLM use a tool like the browser?
+It emits special words, e.g. |BROWSER|.
+When the code "above" that is inferencing the LLM detects these words it captures the output that follows, sends it off to a tool, comes back with the result and continues the generation.
+How does the LLM know to emit these special words?
+Finetuning datasets teach it how and when to browse, by example.
+And/or the instructions for tool use can also be automatically placed in the context window (in the “system message”).

 ## How does it work?
 Transformer Neural Network architecture
 - Billions of parameters dispersed through the network